mandeepb29/namaste-react/Notes/Hooks/LetsGetHooked.md

 - Virtual DOM is a Object Representation of Actual DOM.
 - Whenever the state changes a new virtual dom is generated as per the new state.
 - Then react compares the difference between the old and new virtual DOM.
 This step is done in very optmized way in react.
 - After calculating the differences, React changes the actual DOM according to it.
-So, not the whole DOM is scrapped and updated, just the existing one is modified as per required.
+So, not the whole DOM is scrapped and updated, just the existing one is modified as per differences calculated.

+** Things to keep in mind while using useState:

+- Dont use useState ->

+1. outside functioncal component : purpose of useState is to create a state variable for the func component. declaring outside gives us the error.
+2. inside a loop -> same state variable cannot be created again and again by same name, even if name changes, state dynamically created by code can be difficult to maintain in component's life cycle
+3. inside conditional statements -> state variable creted conditionally, can lead to a inconsistent component state, leading to more errors.
+For eg. A state variables used in code, but not created.